Aiden-Ziegelaar/indicato-rs/README.md

 Theres a great crate called [ta](https://docs.rs/ta/latest/ta/), this crate was partially inspired by it.
-I mainly started this because I wanted lower level primitives to work with, I also wanted an easy way to peek at the result of a prospective input without cloning the whole struct where possible by using an `evaluate` and `apply` mode.
+I mainly started this because I wanted lower level primitives to work with, I also wanted an easy way to peek at the result of a prospective input without cloning the whole struct by using an `evaluate` and `apply` mode.

 Where possible I have used [Investopedia](https://www.investopedia.comInvestopedia)'s definition of formulas.